CBSE Class 12 English Lesson 5 On the Face of it Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 Hive: dome-shaped structure in which bees live

-Explanation of the above passage: Derry said that all this would not change his face.
+Explanation / Answer: Derry said that all this would not change his face.
 One day as he was waiting at a bus stop, a woman passed by him.
 He heard her telling another woman that he had such a terrible face that only his mother could love him and no one else could.
 Mr. Lamb asked him did he believe what he heard.
 Derry stressed that he heard it.
 Mr. Lamb asked that was this the only thing he had heard from someone.
 Derry said that no, he had heard many other things too.
 Lamb suggested him to shut his ears i.e., he should ignore all this.
 Derry found Lamb’s words strange and added that he couldn’t understand his questions.
 Mr. Lamb said that he liked to talk and also liked the company of others.
 He also told him that there was no need to answer him and as the gates were open, he could leave if he wanted to.
 Derry did not leave and he seemed unsure of it.
 Mr. Lamb said that there was a beehive in one of the trees.
 People considered the buzzing sound of the bees to be a noise but for him it was a song sung by the bees.
 Derry explained that he had liked the place from outside and so, had entered the garden.
 Mr. Lamb questioned that would he have entered had he seen Mr Lamb to which Derry replied in the negative.

 Passage: DERRY: It’d have been trespassing.